2025-2026 BOARD OF DIRECTORS

 - Being a resource to athletes for any reason whatsoever, including, without limitations, all matters relating to the performances and well-being of the athletes.

-- Develop a communications plan whereby athletes can contact their representative (i.e., via webform from the CAS website)
+- Maintain a communications plan whereby athletes can contact their representative (i.e., via webform from the CAS website).

 - Determine what tools or solutions athletes require to assist them with challenges and identify opportunities.